-To define the behaviour of a timed P automaton T we define a labelled transition system S(T) whose states are tuples $\langle q, \nu, \Pi, \mathcal{U} \rangle$, where $q \in Q$ is a location of T, $\nu \in \mathcal{V}{\mathcal{X}}$ is a clock valuation, Π is the associated timed P system, and \mathcal{U} is a multiset of pending rules.
-The transition relation $\xrightarrow{\cdot}{\mathrm{TP}}$ is defined in Figure 2.
+To define the behaviour of a timed P automaton T we define a labelled transition system S(T) whose states are tuples $\langle q, \nu, \Pi, \mathcal{U} \rangle$, where $q \in Q$ is a location of $T, \nu \in \mathcal{V}{\mathcal{X}}$ is a clock valuation, and (Π, \mathcal{U}) is a configuration of the associated timed P system.
+The transition relation \xrightarrow{TP} is defined in Figure 2.

 Rules T1 and T2 can only be applied if the passing of one time unit still allows the valuation of clocks ν to satisfy the invariant of the location q.
-If rule T1 is applied one time unit passes for the timed automaton and the associated timed P system performs a timed P step as in Definition 2.3.
+If rule T1 is applied, one time unit passes for the timed automaton and the associated timed P system performs a timed P step as in Definition 3.3.
 If rule T2 is applied one time unit passes for the timed automaton even if the associated timed P system is unable to perform a timed P step.
 This allows time to go on when the timed P system has completed its computation.
 We call 1-transitions the transitions performed by using rules T1 and T2.

-Rule T2 describes a transition, labelled by σ , that is possible only if the current clock valuation ν satisfies the clock constraint ψ and u, the multiset of extracted objects, is a subset (using the subset operation of multisets) of the current content of the skin membrane w_1 .
-The effect of the transition is that the automaton enters the target location q', where: 1) the extracted objects u are removed from the skin membrane w_1 (using multiset difference); 2) the inserted objects v are added to the skin membrane w_1 (using multiset union); 3) the clocks in the reset set γ are assigned to 0; and 4) the rules of the associated timed P systems are substituted with those of q', $\mathcal{R}(q')$.
-This kind of transition is instantaneous.
-We call σ -transitions the transitions performed by using this rule.
+Rule T3 describes a transition, labelled by σ , that is possible only if the current clock valuation ν satisfies the clock constraint ψ and u, the multiset of extracted objects is a subset (using the subset operation of multisets) of the current content of the skin membrane w_1 .
+The effect of the transition is that the automaton enters the target location q', where: 1) the extracted objects u are removed from the skin membrane w_1 (using multiset difference); 2) the inserted objects v are added to the skin membrane v_1 (using multiset union); 3) the clocks in the reset set v are assigned to 0; and 4) the rules of the associated timed P systems are substituted with those of v, v, v, This kind of transition is instantaneous.
+We call v-transitions the transitions performed by using this rule.

-Given w_1, w_2, \ldots, w_m multisets of objects, an initial state s_0 of the transition system S(T) is $\langle q_0, \nu_0, \Pi_0, \oslash \rangle$, where ν_0 is the clock valuation assigning 0 to all clocks, \oslash is the empty multiset of pending rules, and Π_0 is the timed P system composed of the timed P frame F of T, the given multisets of objects, and the set of rules associated with the initial location q_0 of T: $\Pi_0 = \langle V, \mu, w_1, w_2, \ldots, w_m, \mathcal{R}(q_0) \rangle$.
+Given w_1, w_2, \ldots, w_m multisets of objects, an initial state s_0 of the transition system S(T) is a tuple $\langle q_0, \nu_0, \Pi_0, \oslash \rangle$, where ν_0 is the clock valuation assigning 0 to all clocks, \oslash is the empty multiset of pending rules, and Π_0 is the timed P system composed of the timed P frame F of T, the given multisets of objects, and the set of rules associated with the initial location q_0 of T, namely $\Pi_0 = \langle V, \mu, w_1, w_2, \ldots, w_m, \mathcal{R}(q_0) \rangle$.